microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Fire Storm:**  Deals 1d6/level fire damage.

-**Holy Aura:**  +4 to AC, +4 resistance, and SR 25 against evil spells for 1 round/level.
+**Holy Aura:**  +4 to AC, +4 resistance, and spell resistance of 25 against evil spells (the enemy must roll higher than a 25 just to cast the spell) for 1 round/level.

 ### 9th-Level Divine Spells

-**Astral Projection:**  Projects you and companions onto Astral Plane.
+**Astral Projection:** Projects you and companions onto the Astral Plane.
+The Astral plane is the space/plane in which Terador (and other worlds) reside.
+Filled with a thick air-like substance called "miasma", the Astral plane is a timeless plane with ever-changing gravity, known for its magic production.

-**Etherealness:**  Travel to Ethereal Plane with companions for 10 rounds/level.
+**Etherealness:**  Travel to the Ethereal Plane with companions for 10 rounds/level.

 **Gate:**  Connects two planes for travel or summoning.
 Open for 1 round/level.

-**Mass Heal:**  Same as Heal, but heals up to 8 allies.
+**Mass Heal:**  Heals up to 8 allies, curing 10 points/level of damage, all diseases and mental conditions.

-**Implosion:**  Kills one creature with 100 HP or less per round for 4 rounds or until concentration ends.
+**Implosion:**  Kills one creature with 150 HP or less per round for 4 rounds or until concentration ends.

-**Soul Bind:**  Traps newly dead soul to prevent resurrection.
+**Soul Bind:**  Traps a newly dead soul inside an item, preventing resurrection.

 ## Arcane (Illusionist) Spells